Genivia/ugrep/README.md

                   Display a help message, specifically on WHAT when specified.

            --hexdump=[1-8][b][c][h]
                   Output  matches  in 1 to 8 columns of 8 hexadecimal octets.
 The default is 2 columns or 16 octets per line.
-Option `b' removes all space breaks,  `c'  hides  the  character  column,  and  `h' removes  the  hex  spacing  only.
-Enables -X if -W or -X is not specified.
+Option `b'  removes all  space  breaks,  `c'  removes  the character column, and `h' removes the hex spacing.
+Enables -X if -W or -X is  not  speci- fied.

            --hidden, -.
                   Search hidden files and directories.

            -I, --ignore-binary
                   Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
 This option applies to ASCII letters only.

            --ignore-files[=FILE]
                   Ignore  files  and  directories  matching the globs in each FILE that is encountered in recursive searches.
 The default FILE  is `.gitignore'.
 Matching  files  and  directories located in the directory of a FILE's location  and  in  directories  below  are ignored    by   temporarily   overriding   the   --exclude   and --exclude-dir globs.
 Files and directories that are  explicitly specified  as  command  line  arguments are never ignored.
 This option may be repeated.

            --include=GLOB
                   Search only files whose name matches GLOB using wildcard  match- ing, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wild- cards, and \ to quote a wildcard or backslash  character  liter- ally.
 When  GLOB  contains  a `/', full pathnames are matched.
                   Otherwise basenames are matched.
 When GLOB  ends  with  a  `/', directories are included as if --include-dir is specified.
 Oth- erwise files are included.
 Note that  --exclude  patterns  take priority over --include patterns.
 GLOB should be quoted to pre- vent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in  recur- sive  searches.
 GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a  wildcard  or  backslash  character  literally.
                   When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 Note that  --exclude-dir  patterns  take priority  over --include-dir patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files  and  directories whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty  lines  in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.

            --include-fs=MOUNTS
                   Only file systems specified by MOUNTS are included in  recursive searches.
 MOUNTS  is a comma-separated list of mount points or pathnames  of  directories  on  file  systems.    --include-fs=. restricts  recursive  searches to the file system of the working directory only.
 Note that  --exclude-fs  mounts  take  priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies  the  number  of  threads spawned to search files.
 By default an optimum number of threads is spawned to search  files simultaneously.   -J1  disables threading: files are searched in the same order as specified.

            -j, --smart-case
                   Perform case insensitive matching unless a pattern  contains  an upper case letter.
 This option applies to ASCII letters only.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified,